 Cash basis accounting is allowed for tax purposes only for smaller entities, and is not acceptable under generally accepted accounting principles or international financial reporting standards.
 The cash basis is useful under the following circumstances:

-The cash method can yield inaccurate results, because revenues may be recognized in a different period than the period in which related expenses are recognized.
+The cash basis can yield inaccurate results, because revenues may be recognized in a different period than the period in which related expenses are recognized.
 The result can be incorrectly high or low reported profits, leading to an impression that the profits of a business vary by large amounts from month to month when that is not necessarily the case.

 The cash basis is also known as the cash system of accounting.